Jokero/http-error-constructor/README.md

     }
 });

-/* or include message to properties object var err = new HttpError(400, {
+/* or include message in the properties object var err = new HttpError(400, {
     message: 'Validation Failed',
     fields:  {